DruwonL/Digital-Portfolio/README.md

 ## Conclusion

-The work readiness training helped me gain clarity on my career goals, understand my skills and personality, and prepare professional documents like my CV.
-The structured reflections made me more aware of my learning journey and growth areas.
-I am now confident and ready to pursue my career in multimedia and UX/UI design.
+I was able to better define my career objectives, understand my personality and skill set, and create professional documents like my resume thanks to the work readiness training.
+I became more aware of my learning path and places for improvement as a result of the structured reflections.
+I am now self-assured and prepared to pursue a career in UX/UI design and multimedia.

-## LinkedIn Certificates:
+## Figma Designs:

 ---